Tablet PC Purchase

 This year we’ve moved the tablet PC purchasing schedule forward about a month.
 As you may know there’s a computer chip shortage internationally, so we have an increased sense of urgency for parents completing their tablet PC purchases as soon as possible.

-Seven years ago, we were early adopters of the Microsoft Surface Pro 3, and in fact were among the first people in the world to use these devices.
-Microsoft produced this video at CCDS as we were testing it.
-An interview I did six years ago continues to be shared via Twitter, and it really is a great overview of Country Day’s powerful learning environment.
+Eight years ago, we were early adopters of the Microsoft Surface Pro 3, and in fact were among the first people in the world to use these devices.
+An interview I did seven years ago continues to be shared via Twitter, and it really is a great overview of Country Day’s powerful learning environment.
 It is worth a read: The Device Matters.
-Based on our experience we have deployed successive generations of Surface Pro tablets over the past six years, and we can say with confidence that the Surfaces have exceeded our expectations.
-We will be deploying the Surface Pro 7+ for the 2021-22 school year.
+Based on our experience we have deployed successive generations of Surface Pro tablets over the past eight years, and we can say with confidence that the Surfaces have exceeded our expectations.
+We will be deploying the Surface Pro 7+ again for the 2022-23 school year, the same model as last year.

 The Surface Pro 7+ is the thinnest, lightest, and most powerful tablet PC that we have ever deployed at Country Day.
 It makes for a lightweight information consumption device with 10-point touch sensitivity.
 With its Intel Core i5 processor, it retains full laptop functionality with digital inking capabilities — the writing, annotating, sketching, and highlighting functions on which our teaching and learning have come to depend.